Flamboyant: Adaptations in Holland and of Zeeland

 Many churches in the former Counties of Holland and of Zeeland are built in a style sometimes inaccurately separated as Hollandic and as Zeelandic Gothic.
 These are in fact Brabantine Gothic style buildings with concessions necessitated by local conditions.
 Thus (except for Dordrecht), because of the soggy ground, weight was saved by wooden barrel vaults instead of stone vaults and the flying buttresses required for those.
 In most cases, the walls were made of bricks but cut natural stone was not unusual.

 Everaert Spoorwater played an important role in spreading Brabantine Gothic into Holland and Zeeland.
 He perfected a method by which the drawings for large constructions allowed ordering virtually all natural stone elements from quarries on later Belgian territory, then at the destination needing merely their cementing in place.
 This eliminated storage near the construction site, and the work could be done without the permanent presence of the architect.

 Spain

 Before the unification of Spain, monuments were constructed in the Flamboyant style in the Crown of Aragon and Kingdom of Valencia, where Marc Safont was among the most important architects of the Late Middle Ages.
 Safont was commissioned to repair the Palau de la Generalitat de Catalunya in Barcelona and worked on this project from 1410 to 1425.
 He designed the building's courtyard and elegant galleries.
 Also notable is the Chapel of Sant Jordi (1432–34), which has a striking façade consisting of an entry portal flanked by windows resplendent with blind and openwork Flamboyant tracery.
 The chapel's interior includes a lierne vault with a keystone depicting Saint George and the Dragon.

-Following the 1428 Catalonia earthquake, a replacement Flamboyant rose window on the west façade of the church of Santa Maria del Mar, Barcelona, was completed by 1459.
-Additional examples of the Flamboyant style include the cloister of the Convent of Sant Doménec in the Kingdom of Valencia.